SuperTapood/Cudheart/README.md

 - [ ] create vector using initializer list
 - [ ] assert instead of print in the tests
 - [ ] manually handle all possible exceptions (because cpp exceptions suck)
+- [ ] deprecate containers and get rid of CUtil
 - [ ] optimize the functions (mainly for loops)
 - [ ] add more scenerios to shape mismatch exception
 - [ ] test every function